-Sr. No. Major Components Status Details of Funding Land & Site Land allotted successfully from the Odisha From internal accruals.
-1 Development Industrial Infrastructure Development 1 Corporation (IDCO) for a period of 90 (Ninety) years lease.
+Sr. No. Major Components Status Details of Funding 1 Land & Site Development Land allotted successfully from the Odisha Industrial Infrastructure Development Corporation (IDCO) for a period of 90 (Ninety) years lease.
+From internal accruals.

 Area: Ac 23.98.
 Location: Village Podbahal under Sardar Sundargarh Tahsil in the district of Sundargarh.
 Capacity: 1,20,000 MT ERW black and GI Pipes manufacturing unit.
 Cost: Rs.
 1,55,87,000/- including land cost, annual rent & IDCO admin charges.
-Construction The Company has started construction of As on the date of this boundary walls of the factory.
-RHP Company is using the funds from internal accruals only.
-Plant & Machinery and Not yet placed any order as on the date of To be decided by the • 7 - 7 Board. other Equipment s · · · · · · · · · · · · · · · · · · · Board.
-Annrovals vide the application dated 11pprovides January 03, 2024, currently the application is under process.
-Further, Company is under the process of filing of application for - · · · · · · · · · · · · · · · · · · · Construction Plant & Machinery and other Equipment's Approvals Location: Village Podbahal under Sardar Sundargarh Tahsil in the district of Sundargarh.
-Capacity: 1,20,000 MT ERW black and GI Pipes manufacturing unit.
-Cost: Rs.
-1,55,87,000/- including land cost, annual rent & IDCO admin charges.
-Construction The Company has started construction of boundary walls of the factory.
-Plant & Machinery and other Equipment's Not yet placed any order as on the date of this RHP, currently the management is under discussion with the vendors.
-Approvals We have applied the pollution certificate valuary 05, 2024, currently the application is
+Construction The Company has started construction of As on the date of this 2 boundary walls of the factory.
+RHP Company is using 2 the funds from internal accruals only.
+Plant & Machinery and Not yet placed any order as on the date of To be decided by the 3 other Equipment's this RHP, currently the management is Board. under discussion with the vendors.
+Approvals We have applied the pollution certificate v ride the application dated January 05, 2024, currently the application is under process.
+4 Further, Company is under the process of filing of application for Factory Licence as on the date of this RHP.